 - Let them know about a new training programme you’re running and why you think it would benefit their business

 The idea is to message your chosen contacts with something that will be of interest and value to them.

 Don’t make your contact feel that they must reciprocate.
 They should feel that you have contacted them because you can genuinely help them in some way, not because you are fishing for a favour.
 While it’s OK to ask favours of your contacts from time to time, I’m a strong believer that you should have invested time in building a relationship with that person first.

 4. Show that you’re active in your industry

 LinkedIn is a great platform to show that you are active within your industry.

 Another way to show that your knowledge is current is to participate in groups that are relevant to your training business.
-There are some very active training groups, which will enable you to connect with other training professionals, but you may also want to join the groups where your potential clients hang out.
+There are some very active training groups, which will enable you to connect with other training professionals.
+You may also want to join the groups where your potential clients hang out.
 Look at ways you can contribute valuable opinion or advice so that others come to see you as a source of knowledge and integrity.

-Publishing articles on LinkedIn Pulse is an effective way to build your authority and credibility, both on the platform and beyond.
-Ideally, the content you post should be unique to LinkedIn rather than an article recycled from your blog.
+Publishing articles on LinkedIn is an effective way to build your authority and credibility, both on the platform and beyond.

 Many businesses make the mistake of blogging about themselves and turning every article into an overt marketing message.
 In my experience, sharing advice, hints and tips is a far more effective way of gaining credibility and attracting new clients.